mozilla/chief/README.markdown

 # Change Log

+* v0.1.1 - adds a logs directory, fixes #2
-* v0.1 tagged to make an rpm for deployments, by @solarce
+* v0.1   - tagged to make an rpm for deployments, by @solarce, fixes #1